 - Decreased stress levels

-- Reduction of anger and aggression
+- Reduced anger and aggression

-- Decreased hostility towards themselves and others
+- Decreased hostility toward the self and others

 - Improved social interactions

-- Decrease in heart rate and blood pressure to normal levels
+- Decreased heart rate and blood pressure

-- Increase in the release of beta-endorphins
+- Rise in release of beta-endorphins

-- Improvement in self-esteem, patience, trust
+- Improvement in self-esteem, patience, and trust

 - Sense of empowerment